jccatilo/python_updated/docker/fastapi-docker/README.md

 12. ```docker run -p 8000:8000 python-fastapi```

 13. on your browser go to http://127.0.0.1:8000/ and you should see the previous hello world web response.
+For some reasons, http://0.0.0.0:8000 doesn't work for me.